Module Code | STU33005 |

 On successful completion of this module, students will be able to:

-systems in organisations and society, both in theory and in practice.
+LO1: Describe the development and deployment of Information systems in organisations and society, both in theory and in practice.

-LO2 Evaluate and assess emerging technologies and their potential.
+LO2: Evaluate and assess emerging technologies and their potential.

 Module Content